Best Time of Day to Take Retatrutide — What the Biology Actually Suggests

 If you are on Retatrutide and results have stalled despite consistent effort, timing is one variable worth examining — but it is rarely the primary constraint.
 The PowerSkulpt Retatrutide Troubleshooter is a free interactive tool that helps identify which biological variable is most likely driving your plateau, whether that is sleep, stress load, training approach, nutritional strategy, or something else.

-For a comprehensive evaluation of your full protocol — including injection timing, dose optimization, training calibration, and recovery strategy — the PowerSkulpt Advanced Consultation is a 60-minute private session where we assess your specific situation and build a protocol around what your biology actually needs.
-Investment: $300.
+For a comprehensive evaluation of your full protocol — including injection timing, dose optimization, training calibration, and recovery strategy — book a PowerSkulpt Advanced Consultation.
+It's a 60-minute private session where we assess your specific situation and build a protocol around what your biology actually needs.
+Investment: $300 CAD.

 For a deeper look at the dosing decisions that affect Retatrutide results, read Retatrutide Dosing After 40 — When to Increase, When to Hold.